espressif/pytest-embedded/docs/usages/expecting.rst

  :func:`~pytest_embedded.dut.Dut.expect_unity_test_output`
 ***********************************************************

-`Unity Test <https://github.com/ThrowTheSwitch/Unity>`__ is a c test framework.
+`Unity Test <https://github.com/ThrowTheSwitch/Unity>`__ is a C test framework.

-This function would parse the output as the unity output.
-The default value of ``timeout`` is 60 seconds.
+This function parses the output as Unity test output.
+The default ``timeout`` is 60 seconds.

-When the test script ends, the DUT object would raise :obj:`AssertionError` if any unity test case’s result is “FAIL”.
+When the test script finishes, the DUT object will raise an :obj:`AssertionError` if any Unity test case has a "FAIL" result.

-What’s more, it would dump the junit report under a temp folder and would combine the junit report into the main one if you use ``pytest --junitxml`` feature.
+Additionally, it will dump a JUnit report to a temporary folder and merge it with the main report if you use the ``pytest --junitxml`` feature.

 .. code:: python